ziprip/main_vehicle_count/README.md

 the output of this file is a folder titled 'frames' and it will contain the all the frames in .png format from the video.

+# counting vehicles model

+3_vehicle_count.py

+before you run this file, create a folder titled 'counted_frames' inside the folder /main_vehicle_count/.

+output of the video is vehicle_detection.mp4 in the main folder.

 # reference

 Based on the article published in analyticsvidhya.com by Prateek Joshi on April 21, 2020.